 The subnasal lip lift is one of the more popular procedures performed by Dr. Hilger and Dr. Lyford-Pike at the Hilger Clinic in Minneapolis, MN.
 Our surgeons specialize in facial, head, and neck procedures for cosmetic and reconstructive purposes.
 Learn more about the subnasal lip lift, including what’s involved, who it’s suited for, and what you can expect afterwards.

 About the Subnasal Lip Lift

 In recent years, volume loss and imbalances in the lip and mouth area have been popular topics in the general media and in medical publications.
 Lip augmentation using injectable fillers has become an increasingly popular treatment option for patients and has been subject to a great deal of attention.

 At Hilger Clinic, we’ve found that a surgical procedure, the subnasal lip lift, often provides fantastic results to patients.
 The surgery involves creating balance between the top of the lips and the area where the lips and chin meet.
 The goal of a subnasal lip lift isn’t to simply create a fuller lip or to enhance the volume of the lip.
 Dr. Hilger and Dr. Lyford-Pike believe that creating harmony and balance in the lip is essential to creating an appealing appearance.
 To do this, they divide the distance from the bottom of the nose to the chin into thirds.

-That area can be flat in some people, either due to the aging process or as a result of aging.
+The lip can be flat or long in some people either due to aging or hereditary.
 Additionally, some patients have a longer upper portion of the lip, either as a result of aging or genes.
 The subnasal lip lift will shorten the portion of the lip and add volume to the rest of the lip.
 As a result, the lips look fuller and more youthful.
 More of the patient’s teeth are revealed when he or she smiles.

 Candidates for a Subnasal Lip Lift